 There is currently a market war between HD DVDs and Blu-ray DVDs.
 These two types of DVDs are competing for the new media form title.
 Neither media type has made enough in-roads to gain the championship title.

-Sony’s PlayStation will cause blu-ray to become an important part of the consumer electronics market.
+Sony’s PlayStation is certainly making blu-ray an important part of the consumer electronics market.
 The Sony PlayStation includes a basic blu-ray DVD player, which might cause its sales to increase, making it the de facto standard.

-Blu-ray discs’ disadvantage is that they are quite expensive.
+One of the disadvantages is that they are quite expensive.
 For instance, players cost about $1,000 and DVDs are more expensive than their standard counterparts.
-Because Sony partially developed blu-ray, Sony has included DRM or Digital Rights Management that will make it more difficult for people to place shift and time shift their content.

 Blu-ray Technology